mschangtaitai/blogs-task/README.md

     - Update a blog from its detail and also update it from the feeds. :heavy_check_mark:
     - Utilize persisted state for the feed.
 - Use logic with compositions when useful. :heavy_check_mark:
-- Implement Vee-Validate library for value validations.
+- Implement Vee-Validate library for value validations. :heavy_check_mark:
 - Develop all components using the setup script tag. :heavy_check_mark: